PassMark BurnInTest Linux™

 - Parallel Port

-- USB (using the PassMark USB 2.0 Loop back plug)
+- USB (using the PassMark USB 2.0 Loop back plug or USB3 loop back plug)

 - PCIe (using the Passmark PCIe test card)